 The Pomodoro Technique is wildly popular among productivity enthusiasts.
 It involves organizing your day so that you work in four twenty-five minute sessions with a five minute break in between each one.
 To implement this technique, set a timer for twenty-five minutes.
 Immerse yourself in your work.
 When the timer rings, stop your task and place a checkmark on paper.

 Take a five minute relaxation break doing something that is not work related.
 For example, you can stretch, drink coffee, meditate, breathe deeply or go for a short walk.
 Then start on your next Pomodoro (twenty-five minute session).
 After four Pomodoros, take a longer break.
 Learn more about the Pomodoro Technique.

 Using pen and paper, write down the three most important tasks you must complete the next day.
 This technique works for several reasons.
 The tactile experience of writing has an uncanny effect on the brain.
 You’ll believe it can all get done.
 Also, a short list of three items is less daunting than the list in your digital planner, which is probably a mile long.
-Finally, if you identify the next day’s tasks before you leave your work, it will save time the next morning trying to think about what needs to be done.

 8. Schedule Time to Process Email

 Many productivity experts consider email to be the biggest time waster of all.
 When you leave your email app open, it’s like asking for continuous interruption.
 Experts recommend keeping your email closed and scheduling time to process it.

 As you know, when you intermittently check email in the middle of a task, you lose focus and energy.
 If the email includes something to remember or do, then it adds to your cognitive load.
 I’ve heard that we get a small rush of dopamine when we hear the email ding.
 Perhaps that’s why it’s hard to shut email down.
 Try this technique for a week and see if it helps you focus.